dom1torii/cs2-server-manager/README.md

 ## How it works

 It takes relays from https://api.steampowered.com/ISteamApps/GetSDRConfig/v1?appid=730 and allows you to select relays you want.
-After you chose relays, it uses firewall rules (using iptables on linux and netsh on windows) to block server you didn't choose.
+After you made your choice and chose "Block relays you don't want", it uses firewall rules (using iptables on linux and netsh on windows) to block servers you didn't choose.

 ## Can i get banned